 There are other investment growth sectors beyond IT too.
 The energy sector is “jumping off” as well as foreign firms investing in America, though focusing on intellectual-property intensive industries such as tech and biotech.
 This last note should not be news to readers of this blog: we have talked of this factor before and it’s role in productivity dynamics.
 See Book Review: Capitalism without Capital – The Rise of the Intangible Economy.

-On the completion front it is generally bleak news.
+On the competition front it is generally bleak news.
 Industry concentration remains at near all-time highs; new start-up figures are up slightly, though mostly at the same levels as noted under Obama toward the end of his presidency.
 The problem here is more political: huge sums of money tied up in lobbying firms who reinforce the position of the largest firms, and the investment cycle has been turned upside down with Dodd-Frank, near-zero interest rates and quantitative easing.

 There are small signs things may soon change.
 The recent revision to Dodd-Frank removes many cost-prohibitive burden from small and midsize banks.
 This will free up those banks to start lending again to small firms; neither group- small, mid-size banks and small start-ups, were per of then financial crisis that Dodd-Frank was meant to resolve.
 So Trump’s political action may in fact simply undo an unintended consequence, for the good.
 But the investment side of the economy needs, and quickly, interest rates to recover (to help the market return to its pseudo rational expectations) and the Fed to dump its balance sheet of bond assets (to help the investment/margin side of the market to shift from money to investment).